 “You haven’t, love.
 Her presence will always move through this school.
 Those who knew Nell Wilson will never forget her.
 She’ll make very sure of that!”

-Hilda’s laugh in response to that sounded more like a sob and Matey stood up.
+Hilda’s laugh in response sounded more like a sob and Matey helped her to her feet.

 Unfortunately for Hilda, the stress of the previous two days caught up with her the following morning.
 She was woken very early by one of the excruciating headaches she had suffered periodically since the coach accident so many years before.
 Groaning, she made to get up to take some painkillers but fell back as nausea overcame her.
 She lay there, fighting pain and nausea, until Matey came to see why she had not appeared for Frühstück.
 Nancy, who had come over early to see the Headmistress, was with her.
 One look at Hilda’s face had Matey reaching for her pulse.
 She didn’t like what she could feel.

-“I felt too sick to move,” Hilda whispered, her eyes closed against the severe pain.
+“I felt too sick to move,” Hilda whispered.

 Matey left the bed to return moments later with tablets, water and bowl.
-Gently, she put her strong arm under Hilda’s shoulder and began to lift her to get some painkillers down her but immediately Hilda gasped.
-“I think....
-I’m...going to............”
+Gently, she put her strong arm under Hilda’s shoulder and lifted her head so she could swallow some painkillers but Hilda immediately gasped that she was going to be sick.

-Quickly, at a signal from Matey, Nancy held the bowl and Hilda was violently sick.
-As they laid her down she rubbed her head to try and ease the agony.
+At a signal from Matey, Nancy held the bowl and Hilda was violently sick.
+As they laid her down she rubbed her head to ease the agony.
 No point in trying to get painkillers into her now, thought Matron.
 For the rest of the morning, Nancy and Matey took it in turn to stay with her and hold her as she vomited time after time, her face becoming increasingly ashen, perspiration beading her brow.
 Nancy’s admiration for her Head increased a hundredfold that morning, for she could see the pain was almost unbearable and yet neither moan nor complaint passed her lips.
 By early afternoon, just when Matey was considering phoning Jack Maynard, the vomiting eased.
-Hilda was so exhausted that she fell into a deep sleep, her brow still deeply furrowed.
+Hilda was so exhausted that she fell into a deep sleep.

 “She’ll sleep it off now,” sighed Matey, tucking the blankets round Hilda’s shoulders and ushering Nancy out of the room.
 “But she’ll feel like a limp rag when she wakes up.
 It’s very rare that she’s sick like that.”